carlosCharz/springdatacouchbase/README.md

  * In the UserRepository, the CrudRepository provides sophisticated CRUD functionality for the entity class that is being managed.
  * Above Couchbase 5 the bucket name and password is the username and password located on the Security tab on the web console.
  * For doc expiration use for example: @Document(expiry = 10) or @Document(expiryExpression = "${valid.document.expiry}").
- * Key generation: UserDoc -> uses a Couchbase atomic counter.
+ * Key generation: UserDoc -> uses an external Couchbase atomic counter.
 CarDoc -> uses doc attributes.
-ProductDoc -> uses random uuid.
+ProductDoc -> uses Couchbase unique number.

 ## Documentation and Examples